anton-lam/toop-virtualagent-ui/README.md

 Ui component of the toop-virtualagent for an interview.
 Needs to be run in conjunction with the [toop-virtualagent server](https://github.com/anton-lam/toop-virtualagent).

+Requirements: Current node.js which can be downloaded [here](https://nodejs.org/en/download/current/).

 Quick set up would be to run the following commands:
 1. navigate to this directory
 1. npm i